-Aberlour Lifeworks Fife is focused on raising the attainment of looked after at home young people or those in Kinship care.
+Aberlour Lifeworks Fife focuses on raising the attainment of looked after at home young people or those in Kinship care.

-We provide practical and emotional support to young people aged 11 to 18 years who are looked after at home or in Kinship care, who may be finding mainstream education settings difficult; or may be at risk of exclusion.
+We provide practical and emotional support to young people aged 11 to 18 years looked after at home or in Kinship care.
+The young people in our care may find mainstream education settings difficult, or be at risk of exclusion.

-With only 7% of care experienced young people moving on to higher education and, nine months after leaving school 30% of care experienced young people classified as NEET, the need for intervention is clear.
+The need for intervention is clear, with only 7% of care experienced young people moving on to higher education.
+Also, nine months after leaving school, 30% of care experienced young people classified as NEET.

-By ensuring support is personalised, and with a commitment to collaborative working, we empower looked after at home young people to be aspirational, to build confidence and self-esteem; to build a future.
+By ensuring personalised support, and a commitment to collaborative working, we empower looked after at home young people to be aspirational, to build confidence and self-esteem; to build a future.

 We seek to raise attainment outcomes through:

-- Educational improvements: changing attitudes towards school, raising aspirations and encouraging better behaviour and attendance at school
+- Educational improvements: changing attitudes towards school, raising aspirations, encouraging better behaviour and attendance in school

 - Behavioural improvements: helping young people cope with their emotions, thinking through problems and reducing anxiety

-- Relationship improvements: helping young people develop relationships, helping them to see other people from a new perspective
+- Relationship improvements: assisting young people in developing relationships, so they can see other people from a new perspective

 Do you know a young person who could benefit from our support?